 The Identification and Authentication policy is crucial for security enforcement and it is described in section 3.4.
 The access control policy is the main security functional policy enforced by the module and is described in section 3.5, which also describes the supporting object re-use policy.
 Cryptographic Material Management is described in section 3.6.
-Cryptographic operations are described in section 3.7.
-The module self-tests are described in section 3.8.
-Firmware security, physical security and fault tolerance are described in sections 3.9 through 3.12.
+Firmware security, physical security and fault tolerance are described in sections 3.8 through 3.12.

-3.1.
-Operational Policy
+3.1 Operational Policy